crossoverJie/SSM/README.md

 *solution:*

-- if you do not this them, please remove it.
+- if you do not need this them, please remove it.
 - if you need,flow:

 https://github.com/crossoverJie/SSM-REQUEST-CHECK